fangpinsern/Learning/Part3/README.md

 ### Pre-Req Stuff

 Before we go into middlewares, there is another part of the controllers that we have to know about.
 Other than taking in a request and response, they also take in a parameter called "next".
-What "next" does when called is that is send the request and response to the next function to be processed.
+What "next" does when called is that it sends the request and response to the next function to be processed.

 So here is how a route will look like with a "next" parameter now.